alenyeh1014/DataScience-TwitterAnalytics/README.md

-# Web_Analytics: NBA Predictions with Twitter
+# NBA Predictions with Twitter
 Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.